jordanbarkin/fhebackdoor/README.md

-# Fully Homomorphic Encryption to Fully Halt the Enemies
+# SAFHE: Defending Against Backdoor and Gradient Inversion Attacks in Federated Learning

-This repository contains implementation and experiment code used to explore ways to prevent backdoor attacks in a fully homomorphically encrypted federated learning environment as part of the completion of a final project for Harvard CS 242.
+This repository contains the implementation and experiment code used to evaluate our SAFHE method (Secure Aggregation with Fully Homomorphic Encryption), a novel scheme to defend against both backdoor attacks and gradient inversion attacks in federated learning systems.

 The code is organized across three files: